How to prepare for hiking

 - The distance of a route doesn't tell you much about how difficult it is, or how long it takes.
 The difference in height is far more important, and so are the type of trail (wide paved road versus a narrow rocky path) and the terrain (valley floor versus high alpine terrain).
 For these reasons, signposts display hiking times, not distances;

 - Signposts, and route details on this website too, show pure hiking time for the average hiker.
-Depending on your pace and the breaks you take, routes may take (much) longer to complete;
+Depending on your pace and the breaks you take, routes may take (much) longer to complete.
+Leave in time in order to reach the end point well before sunset or the last cable car down;

 - You may not be used to walking in the mountains, or trails with a lot of difference in height.
 In that case you'd best start with a route below 2000 m (6500 ft).
 This will prevent altitude sickness.
 Also you'd best pick a trail with a moderate ascent.
 If all goes well, you can pick a more challenging route the next day;